 110 m / 361 ft

-CruiseMapper's Viking Danube cruise ship accidents, incidents and law news reports relate to a 150-passenger vessel owned by Viking Cruises.
+CruiseMapper's Viking Danube cruise ship accidents, incidents and law news reports relate to a 150-passenger vessel owned by River Cruises.
 Our Viking Danube accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.

 |26 August 2011||Propulsion / Power Loss|

 On August 26, 2011, the riverboat's operator Viking River Cruises notified all booked customers that due to propulsion issues (needed propeller repairs), their cruise itinerary (departure August 27 from Amsterdam Holland) will start on August 29 leaving from Cologne Germany.